MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/publish-default-bookmarks.md

 - Default published bookmarks

-    These include results about Microsoft Search in Bing and help for Windows and Office apps.
-After Microsoft Search in Bing is enabled in the Office 365 admin center, these are automatically published and will appear on Bing.
+    These include results about Microsoft Search and help for Windows and Office apps.
+After Microsoft Search is enabled in the Microsoft 365 admin center, these are automatically published and will appear on Bing.
 You can edit or delete them at any time.

 - Default suggested bookmarks